kwea123/RL/ai/unity_test/README.md

 * state size : 15
   1. The angles of the drone (3 float numbers)
   2. The velocity of the drone (3 float numbers)
-  3. The relative position of the next 3 cubes (3x3=9 float numbers)
+  3. The relative position to the next 3 cubes (3x3=9 float numbers)
 * action size : 4, continuous
   1. Forces in the three directions (3 float numbers)
   2. Yaw (y-axis rotation) (1 float number)